byteofprash/whatsapp-quiz/README.md

 Then go to <https://twilio.com/console/studio> and create two new flows `quiz-flow` and `orchestrator-flow` based on the files in `/studio-flows`.

-Fix the `orchestrator-flow` so that it links to the `quiz-flow` //TODO is this right?
+Fix the `orchestrator-flow` so that it links to the `quiz-flow`

+Create a messaging service and add your number and WhatsApp number to the sender pool and the `webhook URL` of the `orchestrator-flow` as the integration.

 Create a new Airtable base and copy the `.env_example` to `.env` and replace all values before running the deploy command once again: //TODO: The varibable name is QUIZ_FLOW_SID but we actually need to link to the Orchestrator flow.
 This was confusing to me
 ```bash